GallinM/Clinical-Patient-Pathway-Map/README.md

 ## Introduction
 This script demonstrates a visualisation for the process map that Alzheimer's patients take through the hospital system from the decision to refer to service to discharge.

+## Aim
+The aim of this project was to demonstrate a clinical patient pathway map through the hospital system for any given disease or condition.
+For the purpose of this script, Alzheimer's patients were used but this can be adapted via changing the ICD-10 codes.

 ## Methods
 This project was designed in RStudio in the NHS England Unified Data Access Layer (UDAL) environment and requires an NHS England UDAL login (the login is vacant and will need editing).
 Secondary Uses Service (SUS) data are read into the script from the Performance Analysis Team database.